xaerosz/FlashMessages/README.md

     {
         public ActionResult Index()
         {
+            //Creates success, static, permanent and closeable flash message in container with class 'content-wrapper' FlashMessages.CreateFlashMessage(type: "success", message: "Hello world!
+It succeeded!", permanent: true, closeable: true, position: "static", container: ".content-wrapper");

+            return View();
+        }

+        public ActionResult Detail()
+        {
-            //Creates fail, non-permanent and non-closeable flash message in the bottom right corner of the page which will fade out in 2000ms
+            //Creates fail, non-permanent, fixed and non-closeable flash message in the bottom right corner of the page which will fade out in 2000ms containing data attribute 'myData' with value 'some data' and class 'my-message'
-            FlashMessages.CreateFlashMessage("success", "Hello world!
-It failed!", false, 2000, false, "bottom-right");
+            FlashMessages.CreateFlashMessage("fail", "Hello world!
+It failed!", false, 2000, false, "fixed", "bottom-right", "body", "my-message", new { myData = "some data"});

-            //Creates success, permanent and closeable flash message in container with class 'content-wrapper' FlashMessages.CreateFlashMessage(type: "success", message: "Hello world!
-It succeeded!", permanent: true, closeable: true, container: ".content-wrapper");

             return View();
         }
     }
 }
 ```
 ##Instalation
 FlashMessages plugin is using JQuery and jquery-cookie